 Holmes made another significant contribution to geology.
-Years before the scientific community accepted Alfred Wegener's theory of continental drift, Holmes hypothesized (correctly) how it could have happened, through convection currents in earth's mantle.
+Years before the scientific community accepted Alfred Wegener's theory of continental drift, Holmes hypothesized (pretty correctly) how it could have happened.
+In a textbook he authored in the 1940s, he suggested that continents could move through convection currents in Earth's mantle.
+Today, geologists accept a theory similar to what he proposed.
 Yet plate tectonics would not be widely accepted by geologists until after Holmes's death, and Holmes himself confessed in 1953, "I have never succeeded in freeing myself from a nagging prejudice against continental drift."

 From a family of modest means, Holmes struggled to make ends meet for much of his life.
 He attended the Royal College of Science in London on scholarship, but the scholarship wasn't enough to cover his expenses.
 He took time off from school to earn money on a prospecting mission to Mozambique.
 There he contracted malaria, which recurred occasionally for the rest of his days.
 A few years later, finding a college demonstrator's salary to small to support his new family, he took a management position with an oil company in Burma.
 While in Burma, Holmes and his wife lost their son to dysentery and — because the oil company went bankrupt — returned to England penniless.
 Holmes did eventually find financial security, as well as a new love that blossomed well before his first marriage ended.
 The scandal shadowed Holmes and his new wife (geologist Doris Reynolds) for some years.

 Narrative text and graphic design © by Michon Scott - Updated January 1, 2022